-Until recently, patients with extreme refractive errors have posed a problem to the ophthalmologist.
+Until recently, Cape Town patients with extreme refractive errors have posed a problem to the ophthalmologist.
 Studies conducted on implantable contact lens surgery have shown that this intra-ocular surgical technique may be the solution.
 In the case of patients who display high degrees of short-sightedness and farsightedness implantable contact lenses are more suitable than laser eye surgery.

 Presbyopic Implantable Contact Lenses (IPCL)

 Now available is an implantable presbyopic contact lens (IPCL) that can not only correct your myopia or hyperopia, but also presbyopia.
 This new IPCL can make you independent of spectacles for both distance and near vision, while retaining your own natural crystalline lens.
 It is therefore suitable for people between the age of 45 and 55 who require correction for both distance and near vision.

 The IPCL is like a soft contact lens that is inserted into the eye through a 2.8mm incision and is placed behind the iris, in front of your natural crystalline lens.
 It is made from reinforced hybrid acrylic material to ensure excellent long term performance and it cannot be rejected by the body.
 The lens is customized according to the shape and size of each eye and is available in a wide power range.

 Two tiny holes at the optical zone margin ensure continues aqueous flow from the posterior chamber to the anterior chamber.
 These holes are placed superiorly to avoid any glare or scattering of light due to the holes.